 - THE EXERCISES that work best are multi-jointed ones.
 You want to target a wide range of muscles in the area you're trying to train.

-Unlike traditional workouts, you don't keep making it harder by increasing the weight.
+Unlike traditional workouts, you don't keep making it more challenging by increasing the weight.
 Instead, you'll cut down on the rest periods between sets.
-Once you successfully complete all 10 sets and all 10 reps, drop your rest time from 60 seconds to 55 seconds.
+Once you complete all 10 sets and all 10 reps, drop your rest time from 60 seconds to 55 seconds.
 You'll continue to drop the rest, 5 seconds at a time, until you're down to 45 seconds.

 DAY ONE target chest (bench press or incline press) and back (pulldowns or seated cable row).

 Day two rest.

 DAY THREE work your legs (squats or leg presses) and abs (lying leg curls or low-cable pull-ins).